 Encourage your kid to be the better version of himself.
 If your son, for instance, came second in a competition, inspire him to be the first next time.
 However, treat the situation from a kid’s perspective.
 A child shouldn’t take the win as the only possible outcome.
 While encouraging him, let a kid know that you love him no matter what place they take.

 The more space a plant has, the more it flourishes.
 The same is true for children.
 The reason for poor motivation is that kids are restricted in their choice of activities.
 If you wonder why your daughter has no desire to learn math, ask her what she would like to occupy herself with.
 Give her an opportunity to develop her own skills in the sphere she likes.
 Your children can be very motivated.
-In case they haven’t revealed that yet, introduce them to a list of fun activities to do at home and outside.
+In case they haven’t revealed that yet, introduce them to a list of fun activities to do at home and outside, with friends or with family.

 Praise the Process